haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 **IDEA**: Small subset of important metadata like package `name` and `requires` were written in much stricter declarative manner.

-- `packageName = "name"` must have string literal and be located at the toplevel.
+- `version = "version"` and `packageName = "name"` must have string literal and be located at the toplevel.
 - Non-optinoal dependencies are written as `requires "dependency1", "depenendency2"` and are located at the toplevel file as well.
-- Optional dependencies are written in `when defined(windows)` section. `when` section must contain static list of defines, identical to the toplevel ones.
-This part is particularly important as it allows to determine feature-based dependencies.
-Pubgrub resolution algorithms allows each package to provide a list of features that can be either enabled or disabled.
-This can be reused for os-specific optional dependency resolution by treating os as feature.
-It is automatically set or unset by `nimble` installation.
+- Optional dependencies are written in `when defined(windows)` section. `when` section must contain static list of `requires`, identical to the toplevel ones.
+This part is particularly important as it allows to determine feature-based dependencies to avoid installing unnecessary packages, especially in case if they have `after install` that might fail whole installation.

+It should be noted that `version` and `packageName` information is redundant - first one is already stored in git tags (and nimble actually uses *them* to fetch required package versions), and second one is optional and `"must match name specified inside <packagename>.nimble"`.
+The only advantage of having `version` in the `.nimble` configuration is that you don't need to shell out to `git` in order to find out package version.

-Existing nimble packages **almost universally comply** with these requirements, and overwhelming number of ones that don't have simple repeating pattern violating the rule [import in nimble](#import-in-nimble).
+Existing nimble packages **almost universally comply** with these requirements, and most of ones that don't have simple repeating pattern violating the rule [import in nimble](#import-in-nimble).
 Optional dependencies are already handled this way for most of the packages - [treeform/hottie](https://github.com/treeform/hottie/blob/master/hottie.nimble#L11), [minefuto/qwertycd](https://github.com/minefuto/qwertycd/blob/master/qwertycd.nimble#L18) and several others.

 Additional restrictions might be placed of other metadata fields like `foreignDep`, `author`, `description` etc. Foreign dependencies might also be checked upon installation, but that can be implemented later.